Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Ball State vs. Eastern Michigan College Football Odds, Plays and Insights

-Oddsmakers expect a tight game when the Ball State Cardinals (3-3, 0-0 MAC) visit the Eastern Michigan Eagles (4-2, 0-0 MAC) on Saturday, October 16, 2021 in a matchup between MAC opponents at Rynearson Stadium.
-Ball State is favored by 1.5 points.
-The total for this game has been set at 55.5 points.
+MAC foes square off when the Ball State Cardinals (3-3, 0-0 MAC) visit the Eastern Michigan Eagles (4-2, 0-0 MAC) on Saturday, October 16, 2021 at Rynearson Stadium.
+Ball State is favored by 1 point.
+The over/under is 55 in this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.